-University Services The Center for Diversity, Accessibility, and Career Development (hereafter referred to as the DAC Center) at the University of Tsukuba offers counseling and consultation services pertaining to LGBT+ inclusion.
+University Services Bureau of Human Empowerment (hereafter referred to as the BHE) at the University of Tsukuba offers counseling and consultation services pertaining to LGBTQ+ inclusion.
 These services are intended primarily for students and families who seek counseling or consultations mainly involving issues covered by the Guidelines.
-Faculty and staff members may also use the services.
+FPre-enrollment students who have been accepted for admission, as well as faculty and staff members, may also use the services.
 Depending on individual circumstances and our limitations, we may not be able to accommodate every request.
 Nevertheless, please do not hesitate to contact us first.
-Especially when you are in distress and require assistance, please use the worksheets as often as you like; they are designed to help you.
-Toolbox (1) Regardless of whether or not you decide to see a counselor, we encourage you to use the worksheet that helps LGBT+ members explore and reflect on their identity.
-Toolbox (2)

-LGBT+ Members Depending on the nature of your problems and needs, we may refer you to other counseling and consultation services offered at the University (listed at the end of the Guidelines) to assist you in coordinating with those services.
+Especially when you are in distress and require assistance, please use the worksheets as often as you like; they are designed to help you. → Toolbox (1) Regardless of whether you decide to see a counselor, we encourage you to use the worksheet that helps individuals who identify as (or may identify as) LGBTQ+ explore and reflect on their identities. →Toolbox (2) LGBTQ+ Members Depending on the nature of your problems and needs, we may refer you to other counseling and consultation services offered at the University that can assist you by coordinating with those services.
+These are as listed in the "List of Contacts for University Services" at the end of the Guidelines.
 The extent and the nature of the coordination will always be discussed with you in advance.
 Counselors will maintain strict confidentiality, ensuring that you always feel safe in disclosing your personal information.